bodwood/Gear-Up/README.md

 * 11:00 Found tutorial for login page:
  - https://www.youtube.com/watch?v=Y-XW9m8qOis
 * 11:30 Creating login components
-* 12:00 Login and Register componets have their needed forms
+* 12:00 Login and Register components have their needed forms
 * 13:00 Researching API to use for store
 * 14:00 Found that I will need to use Sanity, Stripe and Next.js for my application
 * 15:00 Research Next.js for application: found good video https://www.youtube.com/watch?v=4mOkFXyxfsU